 Expats thinking of a move to Singapore will find that accommodation in the city is of a high standard, comes in all shapes and sizes, and has a wide price spectrum.
 Prices vary depending on the area or suburb, the size of the property, and its proximity to schools and public transport.

-The housing market in Singapore can be divided into public and private sectors, with most locals and Asian expats opting for public Housing and Development Board (HDB).
+The property market in Singapore can be divided into public and private sectors, with public housing being offered by the Housing and Development Board (HDB).
 Unlike many other countries, public units in Singapore aren't necessarily associated with lower-income groups, and even include luxury options.

 Types of accommodation in Singapore

 Prospective new residents of Singapore will be spoilt for choice, as the city is home to a huge variety of neighbourhoods and accommodation, in just about every price bracket.
 They could choose to rent private accommodation, or an HDB unit, or a single room in an HDB unit.

 Singapore has a reputation for replacing buildings once they reach 10 years of age with newer marble and glass structures.
 Both furnished and unfurnished accommodation is available in Singapore, so this should be taken into account when deciding whether to ship goods from home.

 A common choice among expats, apartments are (mainly) smaller self-contained units in larger buildings; referred to as 'flats' in some parts of the world such as the UK.
 Many apartments are HBD-subsidised which can save expats some money.